DerGuru/The-Resonant/New Chapters/03 - Part3/P3-06_Elyras_Ritual_Planning.md

 Elyra studied them for a long moment.
 Then sighed, opened the notebook again.

-"This ritual draws on successful coupling architecture—Jason and RAE.
-Uses that as a template to guide my damaged patterns toward healing.
-Slowly.
-Over months, potentially years.
-But it would start the process."
-She pointed to the center pattern.
+"This ritual draws on guided harmonic reconstruction," she said, pointing to the center pattern.
+"My damaged patterns can't simply be forced to heal.
+But they can be encouraged.
+Guided along pathways that still remember what wholeness felt like."
+She paused.
 "I would be the focus.
-Jason would be the anchor.
+Jason would be the anchor—his role is to provide stable resonance for the pattern to flow through.
 Lina, harmonic stabilizer.
-RAE in the field.
+RAE distributed through the field as foundation.
 But we need a fifth—someone to hold the outer boundary.
 Keep the pattern from bleeding into surroundings.
 It requires defensive training, stability, and... trust."

 She paused.
 "Milo would be timekeeper and observer.
 Outside the pattern, monitoring, but essential."